Important Note: I toyed with the idea of calling this product MightyMath for fun. Then my common sense kicked in

 the toolbar shift between them--data only, calculation trails, formats,

 lines, and graphs.
-With a dedicated screen, tasks are
+With a dedicated screen and handy Assistors, tasks

 For everyday math problems, it feels more like a paint program.
-Take this two minute look
+Hopefully you watched the first video

-MightyMath can be used by most anyone to keep their books, forecast
+T/Maker can be used by most anyone to keep their books, plan

-their future, prepare invoices, or compare alternatives that translate
+their future, prepare invoices, estimates, or compare alternatives that

 into numbers.
 The overhead of doing calculations is so minimal, it's

-worth firing up for a problem with just a few numbers.
+worth firing up for a problem involving just a few numbers.
+It

 probably learned math by starting with addition in elementary school.